vansh-khaneja/NutrAI-Backend-FastAPI/README.md

 ## Introduction

-In this project, we used Matryoshka Representation Learning embeddings for efficient multi-query retrieval.
-The embeddings are generated using `text-embedding-3-small` and `text-embedding-3-large` models and stored in the Qdrant vector database.
-This approach allows for scalable and accurate retrieval of relevant information from large datasets.
+In this project, we used OpenAI ```CLIP``` model to create images embeddings and compare them with the already created text embeddings present in the Qdrant database and give the respective nutirents.
+The [FastAPI](https://fastapi.tiangolo.com/) model takes the image file as request and after processing give the nutrients as the response.

 ## Features